-The Committee does not believe that the lack of an established Forum should prevent the Council from moving forward with recommendations for the projects in this review.
+Staff does not believe, however, that the lack of an established Forum should prevent the Council from moving forward with recommendations for the projects in this review.
 Most projects in the wildlife review have existed for years, as have most of the issues the Council believes the Forum will address.
-These projects have proceeded on-the-ground despite the crediting controversy.
-The Committee does not believe that an eventual resolution of the crediting issues will radically alter the current path of implementation of these projects over the next three to five years.
+These projects have proceeded amid the controversies enveloping crediting throughout the history of the wildlife program.
+Staff does not believe that an eventual resolution of the crediting issues will radically alter the current path of implementation of these projects over the next three to five years.

-• The Council should move forward with the recommendation on these 34 projects concurrent with the establishment of the Wildlife Crediting Forum.
-If a Forum recommendation affects implementation of any of these projects, the Council can revisit its recommendation at the appropriate time.
+• Staff recommends that the Council proceed with a recommendation on these projects concurrent with the establishment of the Wildlife Crediting Forum.
+If the Forum resolves certain issues in a manner that would affect implementation of any of these projects during the life of this recommendation, the Council may always revisit its recommendation at the appropriate time.